Why Tegenungan Waterfall is a Must-Visit

 There are several transportation options suited to different travel styles.
 Renting a scooter or car is popular for those who prefer exploring independently.
 With your own vehicle, you can set your own pace and potentially visit nearby attractions along the way.
 Scooter and car rentals are widely available throughout Bali and offer a cost-effective way to navigate the island, especially from tourist hubs like Ubud.

-From Ubud, the route is more straightforward—just follow Jalan Raya Ubud toward Gianyar, turn onto Jalan Raya Sukawati, and continue on Jalan Yudistira, eventually merging with Jalan Ir.
+- From Ubud, the route is more straightforward—just follow Jalan Raya Ubud toward Gianyar, turn onto Jalan Raya Sukawati, and continue on Jalan Yudistira, eventually merging with Jalan Ir.
 Sutami and then Jalan Tegenungan Waterfall.

 Entrance Fees & Facilities

-- Upon arrival, visitors are required to pay an entrance fee of IDR 20,000 per adult (approximately USD 1.40 as of 2025), while children can enter at a discounted rate of IDR 10,000 (USD 0.70).
+- Upon arrival, visitors are required to pay an entrance fee of IDR 30,000 per adult (10 years and above), while children can enter at a discounted rate of IDR 15,000.
+Parking is free whether you're visiting the Tegenungan Waterfall or Omma Day Club

 - Additional facilities such as locker rentals (IDR 10,000/USD 0.70) and access to changing rooms and showers (IDR 5,000/USD 0.35) are available for those planning to swim.
 Visitors can also find clean restrooms, local warungs (small eateries), and souvenir shops selling Balinese handicrafts and sarongs.